Are There Ways to Avoid a C-Section?

-You might need a c-section if your baby is breech (bottom first) or transverse (sideways).
+You might need a c-section if baby is breech (bottom first) or transverse (sideways).
 Your doctor can try to move the baby into the proper (head-down) position, but this doesn’t always work.
-You may also need a c-section if your baby is especially large or you have placenta previa (when the placenta covers the cervix and blocks baby’s exit).
+You may also need a c-section if baby is especially large or you have placenta previa (when the placenta covers the cervix and blocks baby’s exit).

 Sometimes complications during labor force doctors to deliver a baby by c-section.
-If labor stalls (meaning the cervix stops dilating); your baby’s heart rate slows or becomes irregular; the umbilical cord slips through the cervix (a “prolapsed cord”); or the placenta separates from the uterine wall (placental abruption), your doctor will perform a c-section.
+If labor stalls (meaning the cervix stops dilating); baby’s heart rate slows or becomes irregular; the umbilical cord slips through the cervix (a “prolapsed cord”); or the placenta separates from the uterine wall (placental abruption), your doctor will perform a c-section.

 Try not to worry.
 Good prenatal care will boost your chances of delivering vaginally and handling any complications that might arise.
-No matter how baby travels from your uterus to your arms, you’ll be thrilled to pieces when she arrives!
+No matter how baby travels from your uterus to your arms, you’ll be thrilled to pieces when he or she arrives!